-(k) Use of Estimates
+(l) Use of Estimates

 The preparation of consolidated financial statements in conformity with the basis of accounting described in Note 1(a) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the year.
-Accounts subject to significant estimates include local taxation, useful life of tangible capital assets and the related amortization, accrued liabilities and employee future benefits.
+Accounts subject to significant estimates include education property tax, useful life of tangible capital assets and the related amortization, accrued liabilities, employee future benefits and deferred capital contributions.
 Actual results could differ from these estimates.